 To Binge or not to Binge: Drinking Culture in Germany

 The British are famous around the world for a number of peculiar cultural peccadilloes, but one of the most commented on is the time honoured tradition of drinking too much.
-British drinking has far more in common with an extreme sport than it does with anything else, especially when it is compared to other nations.
+British drinking has far more in common with an extreme sport than it does with anything else; both involve some level of training and a high risk of physical injury. .
 Sporadically throughout the year, I will read a newspaper here in Germany or watch a news report that highlights the British overdoing it.
 Accompanying these reports will be lurid images of drunken women passed out in the street or shirtless men being led in handcuffs by the police.
-The trope of the drunken Brit is reinforced by both the British media themselves, which is often where the footage used in German news on the topic comes from, and the habits of British holiday makers.
+The trope of the drunken Brit is reinforced by both the British media themselves, which is often the origin og the footage used in the German news, and the habits of British holiday makers.
 Recently, when I asked a group of German students to name some differences between Germany and the UK, several highlighted that British women drink more than German women.
 Although I doubt the veracity of these claims, I would agree that Germans, despite having access to some of the finest beers, do tend to drink less than the British.

 This is not to say that going out 'German style' is any less of an event.
 It does have one major difference though.
 That is to say I rarely suffer the ignominy of the “Tarantino Hangover'.
 For the uninitiated this involves the past nights hi-jinx being remembered entirely out of order.
-It's not until the last scene of this particular internal flashback reel,, that the entire story of your evening can be fully understood.
-Once the sequence of events is clear, a hungover person can begin the process of dying from acute embarrassment and/ or calling and apologising for numerous infractions.
+It's not until the last scene of this particular internal flashback reel that the entire story of your evening can be fully understood.
+Once the sequence of events is clear, a hungover person can begin the process of dying from acute embarrassment and/or calling friends and family to apologise for numerous infractions.

 The pre drinking trend in the UK inevitably leads to accusations by news outlets that Britain is a hot bed of binge drinkers, which the casual observer of certain parts of the country would find hard to refute.
 However, Britain’s relationship with booze is complex and long.
 Modern journalist are not the first to comment on the British desire to get locked.
 Historian have found letters from diplomats to Henry VIII complaining that the locals were terrible drunks, but there is evidence from even earlier periods that the drinking culture of the UK has been typified by excess.
 As this article shows, printing medieval how-to-manuals on a cheap night out on the mead was common.